someobserver/recurgence/why_github.md

 **Why is Recurgence on GitHub?
 Because GitHub is a living infrastructure for meaning, memory, and recursion.**

-GitHub isn't just a place to store files.
-It's a fractal system where *structure* and *change* are first-class citizens, and every edit, fork, and merge is a trace of cognition unfolding in time.
+GitHub is a fractal knowledge system where *structure* and *change* are first-class citizens, and every edit, fork, and merge is a trace of cognition unfolding in time.

 **Version control is epistemic architecture.**
 Git tracks the evolution of understanding, right alongside code too.
 Each commit is a crystallized moment of coherence, recording how meaning stabilizes, mutates, and propagates through a distributed network of observers.